 You begin to see the impact this practice can have, says Frost, when you learn that 47% of travelers say they consult online reviews before making travel plans.

 The study's takeaway for consumers, says Frost, is the need for a better understanding of how online travel works.
-For travel businesses, he says brands with an online presence need to protect themselves through a solid plan to deal with unhappy travelers before their complaints hit social media.
+For travel businesses, he says brands with an online presence need to protect themselves through a solid plan to deal with unhappy travelers before their issues hit social media.